-This subject follows on from Patent Law (which is a prerequisite) and provides students with the basic knowledge and skills required for the filing, prosecution and maintenance of an application for protection under the Patents Act 1990 (Cth) for both local and international inventions.
-The lecturers are an expert team of experienced patent attorneys and the subject meets the PSB requirements for ‘Topic Group F: Patent Practice’.
+This subject follows on from Patent Law (which is a prerequisite) and provides students with the basic knowledge and skills required for the filing, prosecution and maintenance of an application for protection under the Australian and New Zealand patents legislation, for both local and international inventions.
+The lecturers are a team of experienced patent attorneys and patent lawyers.
+The subject meets the Trans-Tasman IP Attorneys Board (TTIPAB) requirements for 'Topic Group F’.

 Principal topics include:

-- Kinds of patent application: provisional, complete, standard, divisional, patent of addition, convention and innovation
+- Kinds of patent application: provisional, complete, standard, divisional, patent of addition, PCT national phase, convention, and innovation

 - Patent application filing and prosecution: searching, filing, examination, opposition, grounds, practice and procedures, grant and re-examination